Five-Year Plans of Vietnam: The seventh Five-Year Plan (2001–05)

 The Seventh Five-Year Plan's stated purpose was to accelerate economic growth and to bring about a higher quality of life for the people of Vietnam.

 The eighth Five-Year Plan (2006–10)

 The Eighth Five-Year Plan contained targets split into 3 high-level categories: Economic, Social, and Environmental as well as a list of 15 "Major tasks and solutions."

+The eleventh Five-Year Plan (2021–2025)

+Between 2021 and 2024 the Vietnamese economy grew by an annual average of 5.7 percent.

+The twelfth Five-Year Plan (2026–2030)

+In its twelfth Five-Year Plan the CPV set a target economic (GDP) growth of 10% per year and to raise the GDP per capita to $8,500 by 2030.
+The plan puts special focus on infrastructure projects (such as the North–South express railway) and digital economy.
+According to the plan, the latter should account for 30% of the national GDP by 2030.
+Planned international financial centers were announced in Da Nang and Ho Chi Minh City as well as "new-generation free trade zones" in major cities such as Da Nang and Hai Phong.